 The adrenals send out cortisol during times of stress.
 As cortisol increases with stress, your body responds by reducing melatonin.
 Lower levels of melatonin during chronic stress can begin to affect your sleep.
 Stress reducing techniques are equally if not more important and adrenal support may be necessary.

 Tip: If you feel drowsy the morning after taking melatonin, you have taken too much.
-Dosage is important.
+Dosage is important with this natural sleep treatment.

 Exhaust your energy during the day so you will be ready to sleep.
 Be wary of exercising late at night as this can prevent you from falling asleep.
 Studies have revealed that those who exercise experience more restful sleep; however if exercise (cardio specifically) is done later in the day it can have the opposite effect.
 One study looked at the effect weight lifting has on sleep when performed at 7 AM, 1 PM, or 7 PM.
 They noticed that the early morning workouts resulted in the subject falling asleep faster, but the 7 PM workouts led to a more restful sleep.
 The bottom line is that exercise improves sleep, so just do it.